-I.D./Version 10 Scope 1 Page 1 EB 28 Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activity categories NOTE: The following project activities are required to make the PDD publicly available as per the guidance in paragraph 29 of the report of the twenty seventh meeting of the Board: 1.Project activities that involve the addition of renewable energy units at an existing renewable energy facility.
-2. Project activities that seek to retrofit or modify an existing facility for renewable energy generation.
-TYPE I - RENEWABLE ENERGY PROJECTS Note: Categories I.A, I.B and I.C involve renewable energy technologies that supply electricity, mechanical and thermal energy, respectively, to the user directly.
+I.D./Version 11 Sectoral Scope: 1 EB 31 Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activity categories TYPE I - RENEWABLE ENERGY PROJECTS Note: Categories I.A, I.B and I.C involve renewable energy technologies that supply electricity, mechanical and thermal energy, respectively, to the user directly.
 Renewable energy technologies that supply electricity to a grid fall into category I.D.
-All the approved small scale methodologies, general guidance to the methodologies, information on additionality and abbreviations can be found at: http://cdm.unfccc.int/methodologies/SSCmethodologies/approved.html Project participants shall take into account the general guidance to the methodologies, information on additionality, abbreviations and general guidance on leakage provided at http://cdm.unfccc.int/methodologies/SSCmethodologies/approved.html.
+Project participants shall take into account the general guidance to the methodologies, information on additionality, abbreviations and general guidance on leakage provided at http://cdm.unfccc.int/methodologies/SSCmethodologies/approved.html.
 I.D.
 'Grid connected renewable electricity generation' Technology/measure 1.
 This category comprises renewable energy generation units, such as photovoltaics, hydro, tidal/wave, wind, geothermal and renewable biomass, that supply electricity to and/or displace electricity from an electricity distribution system that is or would have been supplied by at least one fossil fuel fired generating unit.
-2. If the unit added has both renewable and non-renewable components (e.g., a wind/diesel unit), the eligibility limit of 15MW for a small-scale CDM project activity applies only to the renewable component.
-If the unit added co-fires fossil fuel, the capacity of the entire unit shall not exceed the limit of 15MW.
+2. If the unit added has both renewable and non-renewable components (e.g. a wind/diesel unit), the eligibility limit of 15MW for a small-scale CDM project activity applies only to the renewable component.
+If the unit added co-fires fossil fuel1, the capacity of the entire unit shall not exceed the limit of 15MW.
 3. Biomass combined heat and power (co-generation) systems that supply electricity to and/or displace electricity from a grid are included in this category.
-To qualify under this category, the sum of all forms of energy output shall not exceed 45 $MW{thermal}$ e.g. for a biomass based co-generating system the rating for all the boilers combined shall not exceed 45 $MW{thermal}$.
-Project activities adding renewable energy capacity should consider the following cases: 1) Adding new units; 2) Replacing old units for more efficient units.
+To qualify under this category, the sum of all forms of energy output shall not exceed 45 MW{thermal} e.g. for a biomass based co-generating system the rating for all the boilers combined shall not exceed 45 MW{thermal}.Combined heat and power (co-generation) systems are not eligible under this category.
+4. In the case of project activities that involve the addition of renewable energy generation units at an existing renewable power generation facility, the added capacity of the units added by the project should be lower than 15 MW and should be physically distinct2 from the existing units.
+5. Project activities that seek to retrofit or modify an existing facility for renewable energy generation are included in this category.
+To qualify as a small scale project, the total output of the modified or retrofitted unit shall not exceed the limit of 15 MW.
+1 Co-fired system uses both fossil and renewable fuels.